Are you sure you want to perform this action?

 by Véronique Boss-Drouhin

 In 2019, nature has been generous and gave us amazing grapes but small yields.
-Gracious, delicate and full of freshness, these wines will always be tasted and shared with pleasure.Vintage's comment
+Gracious, delicate and full of freshness, these wines will always be tasted and shared with pleasure.Vintage review

 Harvest: grapes harvested by hands in open-work crates.
 If necessary, a careful sorting is proceeded.

 Vinification: slow pressing of the whole bunch in a pneumatic press.
-The juice of the last press is separated of the free run-juice.
+The juice of the last press is separated from the free run-juice.
 The juice ferments in stainless-steel vats after a little settling.

 Ageing: in stainless-steel vat during 8 to 10 months.